 What is it?

-As the name suggests, this method calls upon the analysis of a range of variables to get the clearest picture possible.
+As the name suggests, this method calls upon analyzing a range of variables to get the clearest picture possible.
 This means that if the method is performed well, it can often provide the most accurate forecast.

 If you use this technique, you will want to bring together factors like the average length of your sales cycle, the performance of your salespeople, historical forecasting, and more.